jo/webcryptobox-js/README.md

 # WebCryptoBox
-Tiny utility library for asymetric encryption with WebCrypto.
+Tiny utility library for asymetric encryption via WebCrypto with zero dependencies.

 > I don't usually do libraries any more but when I do, it's mainly for educational purposes.